Personal Injury Lawyers

 Helping Clients Obtain Needed Compensation

-At Story, Abernathy, Campbell, Ashworth, Yarbrough, and Hudson, An Association of Attorneys, our Franklin, Tennessee, lawyers help people who were injured because of the negligence or misconduct of another.
+At Story, Abernathy, Campbell, Ashworth, McGill, and Walters, An Association of Attorneys, our Franklin, Tennessee, lawyers help people who were injured because of the negligence or misconduct of another.
 We seek compensation for their medical bills, lost past and future income, and pain and suffering.
 We take our clients’ cases all the way to trial if necessary to obtain the resources they need.
 We stand by them throughout the legal process, protecting their rights and keeping them informed about the progress of the case.

 Examples of Motor Vehicle Accident Cases